VictoryOkhormhe/Virtual-Farms/README.md

 # Virtual-Farms
-This is an agr-tech platform for buying plants online, getting the estimated dates after admin approval for harvests and then getting the farm produce at the nearest Virtual farms centres
+This is an agri-tech platform for buying plants online, getting the estimated dates after admin approval for harvests and then getting the farm produce at the nearest Virtual farms centres